 Section 16(a) and related rules were amended in August 2002 to meet the accelerated filing requirements of Section 403(a) of the Sarbanes-Oxley Act of 2002 ("Sarbanes-Oxley").
 Initial statements of beneficial ownership of equity securities must be filed on Form 3 within ten days of becoming a director or officer, even if no securities are owned.
 However, statements of changes in beneficial ownership must now be filed on Form 4 before the end of the second business day following the day on which the subject transaction was executed.
-Gifts and other transactions not previously reported are noted in the annual statement (Form 5), which is filed within 45 days
+Other transactions not previously reported are noted in the annual statement (Form 5), which is filed within 45 days after the issuer's fiscal year end.
+These reporting obligations are triggered irrespective of the profits made or the person's intent in making the transaction.